Close

 Strategic Location Advantage

 Positioned between Australia and Fiji, Vanuatu serves as a crucial Pacific hub for business, tourism, and investment opportunities.
-Many travelers, including American passport holders, benefit from visa-free access to Vanuatu for stays of up to 30 days without the need for a tourist visa.
+Many travelers, including American passport holders, benefit from visa-free access to Vanuatu for stays of up to 120 days without any advance visa application.
 Entry requirements include a valid passport, onward ticket, and proof of sufficient funds.
 Specific visa categories for extended stays, business activities, and investment require advance planning and professional documentation support.

 Contact our specialist team for comprehensive consultation and expert navigation through Vanuatu's immigration framework.